ethereum/ethereum-org-website/public/content/eth/supply/index.md

 - Transparency and Predictability: The rules governing ETH supply are transparent and predictable, coded into the Ethereum protocol.
 Changes require community consensus, unlike fiat currency policies that can change based on political decisions.

-- Scarcity Mechanism: While fiat currencies can be printed indefinitely leading to inflation, mechanisms like EIP-1559 introduce scarcity by burning part of the transaction fees, potentially making ETH deflationary under high network demand.
+- Scarcity Mechanism: While fiat currencies can be printed indefinitely leading to inflation, Ethereum introduced mechanisms for scarcity by burning part of the transaction fees, potentially making ETH deflationary under high network demand.

 ## What Are the Implications and Benefits?
 Understanding the nuances of ETH supply has several implications and benefits for users, investors, and the broader ecosystem.